GauthierE/interval-replacement/README.md

 ## Key features

 In the notebook, you will find how to:
-- **Instantiate a d-dimensional grid** which is the quiver considered here.
-This is done within the class `Representation`.
+- **instantiate a d-dimensional grid** which is the quiver considered here.
+This is done within the class `Representation` ;
-- **Define a representation (persistence module)** by adding vector spaces and linear maps to the quiver.
+- **define a representation (persistence module)** by adding vector spaces and linear maps to the quiver ;
-- **Define intervals** of the quiver with the class `Interval`.
+- **define intervals** of the quiver with the class `Interval`.
 By default, intervals are defined by a list of sources and a list of sinks.
 One can access all points within the interval using `int_hull`.
-Conversely, given a list of points forming a connected and convex set, one can instantiate an `Interval` object by using `get_src_snk`.
+Conversely, given a list of points forming a connected and convex set, one can instantiate an `Interval` object by using `get_src_snk` ;
-- **Obtain the list of all intervals** thanks to `list_int`.
+- **obtain the list of all intervals** thanks to `list_int` ;
-- **Compute the interval rank** of a given interval.
-It is computed with the formula from **[1]** via rank computation of linear maps.
+- **compute the interval rank** of a given interval.
+It is computed with the formula from **[1]** via rank computation of linear maps ;
 > [!NOTE]
 > Rank computations with `np.linalg` are done in $\mathbb{R}$.
 You can implement another rank computation algorithm like Gaussian eliminations to implement rank computation in finite fields for example.
-- **Compute the interval signed multiplicity** of a given interval via Möbius inversion, by computating the cover of the interval.
+- **compute the interval signed multiplicity** of a given interval via Möbius inversion, by computating the cover of the interval.
 Signed multiplicities yield the interval replacement of the persistence module.

 Additionally, we provide some **visualization** features for the quiver and its intervals.